How To Get Into Photography

 For example, the shutter speed will either freeze a moving subject or capture the motion blur.
 The aperture is greatly responsible for the depth of field; in other words, how much of your image is in focus.
 Those are decisions that you should make yourself, not let the camera decide for you.

-That’s only considering the exposure triangle, but there are many other camera settings that you need to understand to improve your photography.
+That’s only considering the three parts of the exposure triangle, but there are many other camera settings that you need to understand to improve your photography.

 You should also get acquainted with exposure mode and focus mode, metering modes, white balance, file format, and many other buttons and settings.